America's Cup 2013:

 Design as of July, 2011, showing Piers 27-29, which will be the main onshore public space for the 2013 America's Cup and Louis Vuitton Cup.
 The building at right would be completed in January 2013, in time for the event, and later become a cruise ship terminal.
 The new terminal project has been in the works since 2007.
 For more views of the terminal building, see SF Department of Public Works website, and still more detail at the SF Port site.
 Image:©2011 americascup.com

 Depicted above, Marina Green will have a prime view of the race area.
 To the left is the beginning of West Harbor Marina, which is also the location of the St. Francis YC as well as the Golden Gate YC, the current trustee of the America's Cup.
-For the two ACWS events expected in July and August 2012, Marina Green will be the main America's Cup Village while construction work hopefully proceeds on the Piers in preparation for the 2013.
+For the two ACWS events expected in August 2012, Marina Green will be the main America's Cup Village while construction work hopefully proceeds on the Piers in preparation for the 2013.
 At times the AC45 yachts could be moored in front of the Village, but the main team bases for 2012 will probably be located on Piers 30-32 or Pier 80 depending on progress with Pier 30-32 improvements.
 Independent of the America's Cup, West Harbor is scheduled for improvements to be completed in 2012.
 Fort Mason, Aquatic Park, Crissy Field, Alcatraz Island, and Cavallo Point are other proposed onshore viewing areas.
 Image:©2011 americascup.com

-Marina Green America's Cup Village Plan for 2012, from DEIR.
-Image:©2011 americascup.com/AECOM
+Marina Green America's Cup Village Plan for the 2012 World Series events, from Draft EIR.

-Overall preliminary event plan, from January, 2011.
+Overall preliminary event plan, initial configuration from January, 2011.
+Click image to read more about the northern waterfront plan.
 Image: ©2011 Americascup.com

 CupInfo Home